DamonHD/BuildingModelsForHeating/ZonedHP/bungalow-2/notes/20260312-Claude-AI-question/README.txt

-Claude was asked by the expected heat loss was not being seen for the AAAA-WC model, copied here.
+Claude was asked why the expected heat loss was not being seen for the AAAA-WC model, copied here.

 (Claude opus 4.6 extended research mode, ~18 minutes run-time)